 Install the engine flywheel (1) or (2) to the crankshaft.
 Align the engine flywheel locator hole to the flywheel locator pin.

-2. Install the engine flywheel bolts.
+Notice: Refer to Fastener Notice in Cautions and Notices.
+Install the engine flywheel bolts using blue threadlocker.

-Tighten the engine flywheel bolts in sequence (1-6) to 81 N•m (60 lb-ft.).
+Tighten the engine flywheel bolts in sequence (1-6) to 74 ft-lbs.